stackevo/spudreq/draft-trammell-spud-req.md

 must not create additional opportunities for linkability not already existing in the superstrate.

-With respect to access control, SPUD itself must not be used to negotiate the means to lift administrative prohibition of certain traffic, although it could be used to provide more useful information why it is prohibited.

-## Proof a device is on-path

-Devices may make assertions of network characteristics relevant to a flow.
-One way these assertions can be assessed is by a demonstration that the device making it is on-path to the flow and so could adjust the characteristics to match the assertion.
-SPUD must therefore allow endpoints to distinguish on- path devices from devices not on the path.
-Network elements may also need to confirm that application-to-path assertions are made by the source indicated in the flow.
-In both cases, return routability (as in
-{{protection-against-trivial-abuse}})
-may offer one incrementally deployable method of testing the topology to make this confirmation.

 ## Protection against trivial abuse

 Malicious background traffic is a serious problem for UDP-based protocols